 Screen options help you hide or show content snippets in the WordPress dashboard.
 You can access screen options in the dashboard or pages like Pages and Posts.

-Screen options hurt your dashboard speed when using lots of plugins on your site.
+Screen options hurt your dashboard speed when using many plugins on your site.

-For example, once you’ve installed a plugin for security or analytics, you can see its relevant content snippets in the WordPress dashboard.
+For example, once you’ve installed a security or analytics plugin, you can see its relevant content snippets in the WordPress dashboard.

 Having that clarified, you need to fix the slow speed caused by content snippets in the dashboard.
 Proceed and click on the Screen options in the dashboard.
 Here, it would help if you hid content snippets for plugins or options you don’t prefer to use regularly.